PressClub Ireland · Article.

 The M Performance model adds M Bicolour Cerium grey exterior trims, M Sport differential, Adaptive M suspension, M Seat belts and a Harman Kardon surround sound system.

-For even more personalisation high-quality options from BMW Individual include 22-inch BMW Individual light alloy wheels.
+For even more personalisation, high-quality options from BMW Individual include special BMW paint finishes and 22-inch BMW Individual light alloy wheels.
 Extended BMW Individual High-gloss Shadow Line trim completes the BMW Individual offering.

 Interior and equipment